PrettyFloralBonnet/javascript-notes/Modules/modules-intro.md

 ### In a module, `this` is `undefined`

 Top level `this` is `undefined` in a module.
 In non-module scripts, it's a global object.

+## Browser-specific module features

+Scripts with `type="module"` have several browser-specific features.

+### Module scripts are deferred

+Module scripts (both external and inline) are always deferred.

+* Downloading external module scripts (`<script type="module" src="...">`) doesn't block HTML processing (they load in parallel with other resources)
+* Module scripts wait until the HTML document is fully ready before they run (even if they are tiny, and load faster than the document itself)
+* Relative order of scripts is maintained (scripts that appear first in the document are executed first)

+As a side effect, module scripts always "see" the fully loaded HTML page, including elements below them.

+### `async` works with inline scripts

+For non-module scripts, the `async` attribute only works with external scripts.
+Async scripts run immediately when they are ready, independently of other scripts in the HTML document.

+For module scripts, `async` works with inline scripts as well.

+### "Bare" modules are not allowed

+In the browser, `import` must get a relative or absolute URL.
+Modules without either are called "bare" modules, and they are not allowed in `import`.

+Some environments (like Node.js) do allow bare modules, as they have their own ways of locating modules.

+### Compatibility, `nomodule`

+Really old browsers may not understand `type="module"`.
+Scripts of an unknown type are ignored.
+To avoid that, it's possible to create a fallback by using the `nomodule` attribute (`<script nomodule>`).